How & where to buy Bitcoin (BTC) online

 4. Close your trade: You trade your BTC token back to USDT for $2.

 In this example, you buy and sell Bitcoin, doubling your money (trading).
 While the steps are simple, executing them in a profitable way is not so easy.
-You need to spend many hours learning to trade, reading charts, patterns, and understanding markets and margin trading; which you can do right here on Invezz.com.
+You need to spend countless hours learning to trade, reading charts, technical patterns, and understanding markets and margin trading; which you can do right here on Invezz.com.

 What is the best way to pay for Bitcoin (BTC)?